Arts & Literature

 George P. Rodrigue (History '78) - Editor, The Cleveland Plain Dealer and two-time Pulitzer Prize winner.

-Kristin van Ogtrop (English '86) - Editor of Real Simple magazine and has held positions at Glamour, Vogue, Travel & Leisure, and Premiere.
+Kristin van Ogtrop (English '86) - Former editor of Real Simple magazine and previously held positions at Glamour, Vogue, Travel & Leisure, and Premiere.

 Jenna Wortham (Anthropology '04) - Staff writer at The New York Times, and NYT Magazine On Technology columnist.